prodo-dev/plz/README.md

   considered for a while: to rerun jobs for spot instances that were terminated because of being overbid.
-To that end, we need something to be running permanently the cloud, as there might not be a CLI running at the point in time where the spot instance dies.
+To that end, we need something to be running permanently the cloud, as there might not be a CLI running at the point in time where the spot instance is terminated.
 In general, it sounds like if you want to do something serious about a bunch of instances that are running permanently, eventually you'll need a coordinator/controller.
 Even if the current features might not strictly require a controller, it's good that any features that do require it won't need a major refactor.
-Needless to say, a controller-less plz cannot be obtained by just erasing the controller: a major effort would be needed so that the tasks being done by the controller (setting inputs, collecting outputs, etc.) are done by, for instance, a wrapper of the program being run by the user
+Needless to say, a controller-less Plz cannot be obtained by just erasing the controller: a major effort would be needed so that the tasks being done by the controller (setting inputs, collecting outputs, etc.) are done by, for instance, a wrapper of the program being run by the user
-- why collecting information from the running program: while it would be possible to leave programs the task to write to whatever non-ephemeral storage they choose, it would put a burden on the plz user to change their program significantly, with respect to a program that they already run locally (for instance, instead of writing files, to use the AWS API to write to S3).
-With the current plz mechanism, as long as there is a point in your program where you can set the output directory (and, if you program doesn't have such point, it's a good idea to implement it anyway) you can write files and plz will make them non-ephemeral for you
+- why collecting information from the running program: while it would be possible to leave to user programs the task to write to whatever non-ephemeral storage they choose, that would put a burden on the Plz user to change their program significantly, with respect to a program that they already run locally (for instance, instead of writing local files, to use the AWS API to write to S3).
+With the current Plz mechanism, as long as there is a single point in your program where you can set the output directory (and, if you program doesn't have such point, it's a good idea to implement it anyway) you can write files and Plz will make them non-ephemeral for you.
+Also, with the current mechanism team members know how to access the outcomes of your job even if they don't know the details (`plz output` for ''blobs'' and `plz measures` for structured outputs), and can read them using standard tools, as every computer setup can process json and files (as opposed to, say, running SQL queries in the cloud)
+- why managing the instances ourselves/why not using Kubernetes: because autoscaling mechanisms (either using Kubernetes or autoscaling groups) do not cover the case of ''interactive users'' which want to run instances, see them spawn when they launch a job and see them terminate when they stop it.
+  Autoscaling mechanisms have ''cooling times'' specified so that scaling changes are not happening all the time, degrading performance, but they cause operations not to be immediate/deterministic and that can be really annoying when working interactively.
+We discovered all of these because our first attempt was to use AWS autoscaling groups, and that Plz was a pain to use and also to test manually (''did AWS get that we want to terminate this instance?
+  Let's wait, sometimes it takes 5 minutes to take it down'').
+With respect to Kubernetes specifically, when we started Plz the Kubernetes implementation of AWS (EKS) wasn't there.
+There is a feature for Kubernetes in the works.
+We plan that users would be able to specify a Kubernetes cluster to which the execution will be sent (to support the case of a non-interactive user), or, as we currently do, specify an instance type, so that an instance will be started and managed by Plz (to support the case of an interactive user)

 ## Future work